Seabee: Naval construction history

 In the 1930s Bureau of Yards and Docks (BuDocks) began providing for "Navy Construction Battalions" (CB) in contingency war plans.
 In 1934, Capt.
-Carl Carlson's version of the CB was approved by Chief of Naval Operations In 1935, RADM.
+Carl Carlson's version of the CB was approved by the chief of naval operations.
+In 1935, RADM.
 Norman Smith, head of BuDocks, selected Captain Walter Allen, War Plans Officer, to represent BuDocks on the War Plans Board.
 Capt.
 Allen presented the bureau's CB concept with the Board including it in the Rainbow war plans.
 The Seabees named their first training center for Capt.
 Allen.
-A criticism of the proposal was CBs would have a dual command; military control administrated by fleet line Officers while construction operations would be administrated by Civil Engineer Corps officers.
+A criticism of the proposal was CBs would have a dual command; military control administrated by fleet line officers while construction operations would be administrated by Civil Engineer Corps officers.
 Additional criticisms were no provisions for the military organization or military training necessary to provide unit structure, discipline, and esprit de corps.
 In December 1937, RADM.
 Ben Moreell became BuDocks Chief and the lead proponent of the CB proposal.

 In 1941, the Navy and BuDocks decided to improve project oversight of civilian contractors by creating "Headquarters Construction Companies".
 These companies would have 2 officers and 99 enlisted, but would do no actual construction.
 On 31 October 1941, RADM.
 Chester Nimitz, Chief of the Bureau of Navigation, authorized the formation of the 1st Headquarters Construction Company.
 Recruiting began in November while boot training began 7 December 1941 at Naval Station Newport.
 By 16 December, four additional companies had been authorized, but Pearl Harbor changed everything.